CowboyLva/ebiomes/README.txt

 ################ebiomes##################
 #########################################

-Version 1.1.1 - By CowboyLv
+Version 1.1.2 - By CowboyLv

 ## Changes

+Version 1.1.2

+Added a setting to disable reregistering decorations, so that the mod can be made compatible with other biome mods.

 Version 1.1.1